Is Activated Charcoal Safe During Pregnancy?

 Activated Charcoal Dosage During Pregnancy

 The prescribed dosage of activated charcoal in poisoning or overdose can be 50-100 grams for the initial dose, followed by 12.5 grams per hour (4).
-These are given at the poison centers or hospitals under medical supervision, and the exact dosage may vary.
+These are given at poison centers or hospitals under medical supervision.
+The exact dosage of activated charcoal may vary depending on the severity of the poisoning, the health status of the patient, and the medical guidance.

 protip_icon Caution